tarantool/test-run/README.md

 * `*.inprogress`
 * `[0-9]*/`

-For a `core = unit` test suite this option does not change any behaviour.
+For a `core = unittest` test suite this option does not change any behaviour.